mytlogos/enterprise-lister/README.md

     - innodb_large_prefix = ON
     - mariadb >= 10.3 does not need these options
 - A `env.env` file, similar to the available `test.env` file

+## Docker

+Requires a `database.env` and `env.env` file to be available in current working directory.
+`database.env` has the same properties as `test-database.env`.

+### Windows

+On Windows use the `docker-compose -f Dockerfil_win up` command.

+### Linux

+On Linux, the current work directory is used as the fully setup code base.
+Any code changes are immediately available after starting (anew).

 ## Notes